Benefits for Parents and Carers:

 Further Information

 For more information on benefits, support, and resources, visit the Welfare section of our website.
-You can also contact the DLA Helpline at 0800 121 4600 for assistance.
+You can also contact the DLA Helpline at 0800 121 4600 for assistance (Monday to Friday, 9am to 5pm).

 Personal Independence Payment (PIP)